lgrosz/bhb-static/info-requests.md

   From Chuck Fryberger's 8a scorecard.
 Entry was added 4 July 2003, in an unknown sector of Black Hills with the description "FA orange jump start" Given 3/5 stars.
-This entry is accompanied by an entry for *Goat Problem*, see above for more related commentary.
+This entry is accompanied by an entry for *Ego Stroke Arete*, see above for more related commentary.

   [Email me with more information.](mailto:logan.grosz@gmail.com?subject=%5BInfo%20Request%5D%5BGoat%20Problem%5D)